IIA · the security concept Conversational Factory · the open local product Coming soon · source-available

 § 00 A factory you can talk to

 Ask the plant.
-Get an answer grounded in the wire.
+Get an answer across a one‑way seam.

 § 01 The problem